rstiller/slf4ts/README.md

     </a>
 </p>

-This is the monorepository for the `slf4ts` modules.
+This is the mono-repository for the `slf4ts` modules.
 `slf4ts` modules are a collection of modules abstracting logging for nodejs libraries.

 ## Modules